Datawheel/py-economic-complexity/PACKAGE.md

 This package contains functions to calculate Economic Complexity indicators.
-The functions handle the data through `pandas.DataFrame` objects.
+The functions handle the data through `Series` and `DataFrame` objects from their respective libraries.

 <p>
 <a href="https://github.com/Datawheel/py-economic-complexity"><img src="https://flat.badgen.net/github/release/Datawheel/py-economic-complexity" /></a>